 - If the captured still photo was shot in the Adobe RGB color space, the first character in the file name will be an underscore " ". - The ICC profile is not appended.
-Refer to explanations about the ICC profile in the Software Instruction Manual (p.395) on the CD-ROM.
+For explanations about the ICC profile, refer to the Digital Photo Professional Instruction Manual (p.395).